 Cathedral 7-12 High School welcomes applications for admission from students across the City of Boston and the Greater Boston area.
 Cathedral is the only co-educational Catholic high school in the city of Boston serving students from grade 7 to 12.
 We look for well-rounded scholars who are serious about their educational growth.

-To start your admissions application at Cathedral, please follow the steps outlined below.
+To start your admissions application for the 2021-2022 School Year at Cathedral, please follow the steps outlined below.
 There is no application fee.

 Deadlines & Decisions

-If you have questions on admissions, how to apply, or would prefer a paper application packet mailed to you, please contact our admissions office at (617) 542-2325 ext 312 or email@example.com.
+If you have questions about the admissions process, how to apply, or would prefer a paper application packet mailed to you, please contact Maryum Reed, Director of Admissions, at (617) 542-2325 extension 312 or email@example.com.

 The admissions office treats applicants as individuals and does not discriminate on the basis of race, color, religion, creed, national origin, sex, or sexual orientation.